shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/bid-valuation-with-custom-models.md

 ## Overview

-Custom Models are designed to allow data scientists, through the Xandr API, to break out specific portions of their Bid Valuation model by associating multiple Bonsai decision trees and/or Logistic Regression Models with their Augmented Line Items or campaigns as a custom buying strategy.
+Custom models are designed to allow data scientists, through the Xandr API, to break out specific portions of their Bid Valuation model by associating multiple Bonsai decision trees and/or Logistic Regression Models with their Augmented Line Items or campaigns as a custom buying strategy.
 By associating specific types of models to the Expected Value calculation for an impression, it is possible to override portions of Xandr optimization and only allow our system to handle aspects of valuation that your own models do not cover.

 This page provides an explanation of how setting different Goals and Revenue types on your ALI will affect your Bid Valuation.